 If you have a garage where you can park your car (if it’s not full with all kinds of other stuff) make sure that you park your car there.
 However, if you don’t have one, use car covers.
 Both options can protect your car’s paint job, interior, and of course its windshield and auto glass from damage.

 If you plan on leaving your car in the garage or driveway for a longer period of time, make sure that you clean the interior first.
 An idle car with a dirty interior not only looks ugly, but it can also attract bugs and rodents.
 So before you ‘retire’ your car, make sure that you empty the ashtray, vacuum the carpet, wipe the leather seats, dashboard and so on.

 In order to prevent rust from excess moisture in the fuel tank, it’s recommended to keep it full.
 Furthermore, we highly recommend that you change filters regularly and also have your oil replaced.
 This will remove metal filings, sludge and other elements that exist in old, used car oil.

 If you’re keeping your car stationary for longer periods of time, it’s best if you remove spark plugs.
 When you want to drive your car again, you should spray a bit of oil in the socket where the spark plugs go and put them back.

-Your car battery, has a certain life expectancy and when you letting it sit idle, it can be prone to rusting or damage.
+Your car battery has a certain life expectancy and when you let it sit idle, it can be prone to rust or damage.
 Not to mention the depletion.
 So when you’re not driving your car for a longer period of time, make sure that you remove it.

 People need to understand that cars are not created to remain idle for long periods of time.
 They are designed and built to be driven.
 We hope that these tips will help you keep your car in good shape when the time comes to drive it the way you used to.